mosip/mimoto/docs/WalletUnlockProcess.md

     WalletUnlockService->>WalletLockManager: resetTemporaryLockIfExpired(wallet)
     activate WalletLockManager
-    Note over WalletLockManager: Checks if Wallet is temporarily locked before and that lock has expired, then it resets<br/> the failedAttemptCount and retryBlockedUntil to their defaults and sets the walletLockStatus = lock_expired
+    Note over WalletLockManager: Checks if Wallet is temporarily locked before and that lock has expired (if retryBlockedUntil from Database > Current System time (in milliseconds)),<br/> then it resets the failedAttemptCount and retryBlockedUntil to their defaults and sets the walletLockStatus = lock_expired
     WalletLockManager-->>WalletUnlockService: Returns updated Wallet
     deactivate WalletLockManager